-The RailKing Doodlebug contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
-Despite these advanced features, the Doodlebug is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 35).
+The RailKing RDC Budd Cars contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
+Despite these advanced features, the RDC Budd Cars is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 37).

-All models are controlled by a ProtoSound® DCRU® electronic reverse unit.
+The RDC-3 style car is controlled by a ProtoSound® DCRU® electronic reverse unit.
 The reverse unit operates in the same manner that all reverse units function by using forward, neutral and reverse states that are entered each time the throttle is turned on and off or by using the transformer direction switch (if so equipped).

 The reverse unit is designed to ignore dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
 Once the engine is placed on the track, the throttle on the transformer can be advanced.
-You will see that only the engine's lights come on and that only two dings of the ProtoSound bell occur followed by the diesel start-up sounds (on
+You will see that only the engine's lights come on and that only two dings of the ProtoSound bell occur followed by the diesel start-up sounds (on ProtoSound equipped 3-rail models).
+The